keithbranton/angular-maven-plugin/doc/html2js.md

 ------

 Thanks to jkorri for adding the optional <prefix> configuration option, which adds the supplied prefix to the start of each template name in the template cache.
+Thanks to cybercomkvint for reporting and supplying a pull request to correct a windows incompatibility.